Sardar Azmoun: 2015–16 season

 At the end of the 2014–15 season, Azmoun extended his loan deal with Rostov until the end of the 2015–16 season.
 He scored his first goal of the season on 22 August 2015 in a 2–1 loss to CSKA Moscow.
 After his good performances in the first half of the season, he was linked with English Premier League club Stoke City.
 Later in March 2016 he was also linked with a move to English side Everton.

 After a long goalless drought, Azmoun scored in Rostov's 3–0 win against Zenit Saint Petersburg on 24 April 2016.
 He scored a brace in a 3–1 victory over Dynamo Moscow on 12 May 2016, which kept Rostov in second place and in contention for the Russian Premier League championship.
-On 16 May 2016 with his goal, Rostov defeated Ural 1–0 and clinched at least an UEFA Champions League play–off spot for the 2016–17 season.
-His goal against Ural was his fifth consecutive game with a goal which included 6 goals in 5 games.
+On 16 May 2016 with his goal, Rostov defeated Ural Sverdlovskaya Oblast 1–0 and clinched at least an UEFA Champions League play–off spot for the 2016–17 season.
+His goal against Ural was his fifth consecutive game with a goal which included six goals in five games.

 On the last day of the Russian Premier League on 21 May 2016 needing a win and CSKA Moscow to drop points to become champions, Azmoun assisted Rostov's first goal in their 2–0 win against Terek Grozny.
 However, CSKA won their match and Rostov finished as runners up, thus securing a UEFA Champions League playoff spot.

 Azmoun finished seventh in league scoring with nine goals, despite getting half as much playing time as some other top scorers.
 He was also voted as the fifth most valuable player of the league, narrowly behind players such as Fyodor Smolov, Moussa Doumbia, and Brazilian superstar Hulk.